kaidez/kaidez.com/_drafts/2013-11-11-wordpress-require.md

 This worked fine for my RequireJS setup but creates potential future problems inside of WordPress.
 <a name="load-js-into-wordpress"></a>
 ## The RIGHT Way To Load jQuery Into WordPress
-The JS files that WordPress contains, but doesn't load into a theme's HTML, are "registered" with WP, meaning that WP knows they exist.
-A registered file like jQuery comes into the HTML in one of two ways:
+The default WordPress install contains many JS file that are "registered," meaning that WP knows they exist but doesn't necessarily load them into the theme's HTML.
+An unloaded registered file comes into the HTML in one of two ways:

-1. a WordPress plugin that needs jQuery loads it in durin the plugin's install.
+1. a WordPress plugin that needs jQuery loads it in during the plugin's install.
 2. a WordPress PHP function called `wp_enqueue_script` loads it onto the page.
 This needs to be hand-written and should be placed in a custom `functions.php` file in your child theme...read more about [wp_enqueue_script](http://codex.wordpress.org/Function_Reference/wp_enqueue_script "Read more about wp_enqueue_script") and [functions.php](http://codex.wordpress.org/Functions_File_Explained "Read more about functions.php")

 Once a registered file is loaded in like this, WordPress knows not to install it again.
-In other words, if a WordPress plugin loads jQuery UI into the HTML, subsequent plugins requiring jQueryUI won't install it and will just use the one already installed.
+In other words, if jQuery UI loads into the HTML via either a plugin or `wp_enqueue_script`, subsequent plugins requiring jQueryUI won't install it and will just use the one already installed.

 Looking at my code snippet above, I didn't use any of these two methods...I just referred to the file in the `paths` object.
 This meant that WordPress had absolutely NO idea that jQuery was already on the site.